humzalikhan/humzalikhan.github.io/_pages/reading.md

      anxious about COVID and gave up on it.
 * *Slaughterhouse-Five* by Kurt Vonnegut (Read #n)
   * One of my favorite books; when I first read it in 2015, this book ardently affirmed my stance as a pacifist.
-War is an ugly thing that beast released by legislative executives who do not feel the brunt of it.
+War is an ugly beast released by legislative executives who do not feel the brunt of it.
 War hurts the working class and disenfranchised most, physically and mentally.
 By using time travel as a guise for PTSD, Vonnegut created a heartbreakingly hilarious piece of fiction that sardonically discusses the bombing of Dresden and Billy Pilgrim's mental collapse in the years following.